jiangmingxuan234-alt/jiangmingxuan234-alt/README.md

 ---

-## 🧠 Embodied Intelligence
+## 🧠 About

+I'm an **Intelligent Manufacturing undergraduate** working on embodied intelligence and robotic systems.

-I work at the boundary between **learning-based policies and robot software systems**, with a focus on bringing multimodal models into real-world robotic experiments.
+My interests sit at the boundary between **learning-based policies and real robot software**, with a focus on bringing multimodal models into physical systems.

 ```text
 Vision + Language